awesomephant/notes/_posts/2018-10-16-bright-labyrinth-2.md

 [John Heartfield posters] who used fascist-looking images to attack fascism.
 One of the first to make political photo-collages.

 ### PostScript (in addition to typewriting) is an important step in history (I guess between the dot matrix printer and desktop publishing).
 Post-Script is the birthplace of digital-first graphic design away from big studios.
 The first home-made digital typefaces.

+## Questions

+*10 minutes of various people struggling to explain what a mechanical keyboard is*